Tomansion/ToManTorinAI/README.md

 The ToManTorinAI will be presented with a board state and a set of possible actions.
 It will then choose an action and receive a reward based on the outcome of the action.

-## V1 - DeathCursor
+## V2 - DeepInTheQ

-First version of the AI.
-One model to move and build, input spreaded as much as possible.
+Second version of the AI.
+One model to move, one model to build, input spreaded as much as possible.

-Algorithm used : Q value learning
+Algorithm used : DeepQ

 ### Inputs